theroshanron/Agile-SD/JIRA/Terms&Concepts.md

 - Go to project settings and then click on project
   - Click on User and roles
   - Select the role of project lead and default assignee

+#### How to delete a board
+- Go to the dashboard and search for all boards
+- Select the three dots at the right of the board and then delete
+- Once confirmed, board gets deleted permanently and no way to recover it